cs0320-f25/playwright-gearup/README.md

 1. Create a dark mode for the application using media queries

+#### tests/app.test.ts

+2. add a test for clicking the increment button
+3. add a test for clicking the decrement button
+4. add a test for multiple increments and decrements
+5. add any remaining tests needed (e.g. the reset button, delete button, etc.)

 #### Firebase

-2. Place firebase values into a .env.local file at the project root
+Place firebase values into a .env.local file at the project root (setup task)
-3. Create decrement and delete functions in counters.ts
+7. Create the decrement and delete functions in counters.ts

-#### tests/app.test.ts

-4. add a test for clicking the increment button
-5. add a test for clicking the decrement button
-6. add a test for multiple increments and decrements
-7. add any remaining tests needed (e.g. the reset button, delete button, etc.)